 How do I return material to the library?

 Please only return items to the library’s dropbox at this time.
 Please do not leave returned items in the foyer entrance.
 We will regularly disinfect dropbox surfaces.
 Staff will isolate returned materials on carts for a period of time before reshelving materials or making them again available for loan.

 I’ve returned materials, but they still show on my library card account.

 Don’t panic!
 The library is quarantining all returned materials for 72 hours after retrieving them from the book drop.
 This means items will remain on your account for at least 72 hours after you have returned them (and perhaps longer if they are returned on Thursdays/Fridays.)

-What should I do if accessing this service is a hardship or not feasible?
+What should I do if accessing curbside service is a hardship or not feasible?

 If you have mobility issues, you are an essential employee, or have any other difficulties accessing curbside services as described for whatever reason, please call or email us so we can learn how to improve our access.

 What are you doing to protect the safety of patrons and library staff?